New Student Frequently Asked Questions

 Students must contact the Financial Aid Office to ensure that all files/information are on file in the Financial Aid Office regardless of grant eligibility.

 Students may not change their majors after registration and may change majors only after the semester ends or before the upcoming semester begins.
-Prior to registration, students must see their academic advisors, and then notify the Office of Enrollment Services at SWCID about changing their majors.
+Prior to registration, students must see their academic advisors to complete a Major Change form and then submit the form to the Office of Enrollment Services at SWCD.

-Students have access to view their account statement through Campus Connect under their MyHC account.
-Tuition, fees, and room and board are due at registration.
-Students have the option to participate in a payment plan which requires 50% of tuition and fees to be paid when the contract is started.
+Students may view their account statements through Campus Connect in their MyHC account.
+Tuition, fees, and room & board are due at registration.
+Students have the option to participate in a payment plan which requires 50% of tuition and fees to be paid when the contract starts.
 There is also a similar payment plan for those who do not have full financing for their room and board as well.
 Each payment plan requires a $25.00 enrollment fee.
 Payment plans are done through Campus Connect.
 Refer to the payment plan pamphlet for more information.
-Students must sign up for the payment plan or pay in full by January 7, 2019.
-Students who have not paid their tuition in full or have not signed up for a payment plan may be dropped from all courses at that time.
+Students must sign up for the payment plan or pay in full by August 11, 2020.
+Students who preregistered but have not paid their tuition in full or have not signed up for a payment plan may be dropped from all courses at that time.

-Printed purchase orders for books must either be mailed to Howard College Bookstore, 1001 Birdwell Lane, Big Spring, TX, 79720 or scanned purchase orders be emailed to firstname.lastname@example.org or email@example.com.
-The Bookstore phone numbers are 432-264-5050 and 432-264-5199, if you have questions.
+Printed purchase orders for books must either be emailed to firstname.lastname@example.org or hand-carried to the bookstore.
+The Bookstore phone number is (432) 264-5050 if you have questions.

 A tool kit is a set of tools required for certain majors.
 This is a one-time charge (if self-pay, sales tax will be applied) when the student enrolls in the major that requires a tool kit.
 The following majors require a tool kit: Automotive Maintenance Technician (AUMT), Building Construction Maintenance Technology (BCMT), and Welding (WLDG).
-Contact Academic Affairs Office at 432-264-3775 V or 432-218-4252 VP or firstname.lastname@example.org for more information.
+Contact the Office of Instruction at 432-264-3775 V or 432-218-4252 VP or email@example.com for further information.

-SWCID New Student Registration will take place on January 9, 2019 from 1 p.m. – 5 p.m. at the SWCID campus.
-After new students complete the assessments for class placement, they will receive assistance from their academic advisors with their registration for classes on January 9, 2019.
+SWCD New Student Registration will take place on August 16, 2020 from 6 p.m. – 8 p.m. at the SWCD campus.
+After new students complete the assessments for class placement, they will receive assistance from their academic advisors with their registration for classes on August 16, 2020.

 All new incoming students whose first language is not English and who have not been otherwise exempted from placement testing will receive an ESOL Waiver (TAC Title 19, Part 1, Chapter 4C Rule 4.54) exempting them from the TSIA in English.
 They will take the Math TSIA for math placement and the TABE test for Reading and Writing placement.
 These scores will be used for initial placement in the appropriate developmental education or ESOL program.